Sylius/RefundPlugin/UPGRADE.md

 1. The constructor of `Sylius\RefundPlugin\Provider\DefaultRelatedPaymentIdProvider` has been removed.

+1. Constructor of `Sylius\RefundPlugin\Entity\CustomerBillingData` has been removed and now `CustomerBillingData` entity is created by `Sylius\RefundPlugin\Factory\CustomerBillingDataFactory`.

+1. The constructor of `Sylius\RefundPlugin\Generator\CreditMemoGenerator` has been changed:

+    ```diff
+        public function __construct(
+            LineItemsConverterInterface $lineItemsConverter,
+            LineItemsConverterInterface $shipmentLineItemsConverter,
+            TaxItemsGeneratorInterface $taxItemsGenerator,
+            CreditMemoFactoryInterface $creditMemoFactory,
+    +       CustomerBillingDataFactoryInterface $customerBillingDataFactory
+        ) {
+            ...
+        }
+    ```

 ### UPGRADE FROM 1.0.0-RC.9 TO 1.0.0-RC.10

 1. Support for Sylius 1.8 has been dropped, upgrade your application to [Sylius 1.9](https://github.com/Sylius/Sylius/blob/master/UPGRADE-1.9.md)